The Stanley Cup made a surprise appearance Monday night.

 2 -- Stanley Cups won by the Blackhawks in the past 36 months.
 Before that, they had won three since entering the NHL in 1926.

-3 -- Goals in the Final by Chicago's Patrick Kane, who was named winner of the Conn Smythe Trophy as the MVP of the Stanley Cup Playoffs.
-Kane did not score in Game 6, but had seven goals in Chicago's last eight playoff games.
+3 -- Goals by Chicago's Patrick Kane, who was named winner of the Conn Smythe Trophy as the MVP of the Stanley Cup Playoffs.
+Kane did not score in Game 6, but had seven goals in Chicago's last eight games.

 5 -- Years since the team winning the Presidents' Trophy had won the Stanley Cup.
 Before the Blackhawks did it, the last team to win the regular-season title and the Cup was the Detroit Red Wings in 2008.